alukosdev/ccsp/reference/glossary.md

 - Ensure portfolio management, demand management, and financial management are all working together for efficient service delivery to customers and effective charging for services if appropriate
-- Involve all the people and systems necessary to create alignment and ultimately success ==- IPsec
+- Involve all the people and systems necessary to create alignment and ultimately success ==- Internal Security Assessor (ISA)
+An ISA is an individual who has earned a certificate from the PCI Security Standards Company for their sponsoring organization.
+This certified person has the ability to perform PCI self-assessments for their organization.
+==- IPsec
 IPsec is a framework for providing secure transmission of sensitive information over unsecured networks such as the Internet.
 IPSec works at the network layer, protecting and authenticating IP packets between participating IPsec endpoints.